aoc/util/

 18//!

 19//!
-A convenience [`parse`] method creates a `Grid` directly from a 2 dimenionsal set of
+A convenience [`parse`] method creates a `Grid` directly from a 2-dimensional set of

 20//!
-ASCII characters, a common occurence in Advent of Code inputs.
+ASCII characters, a common occurrence in Advent of Code inputs.
 The [`same_size_with`] function

-21//! creates a grid of the same size, that can be used for in BFS algorithms for tracking visited
+21//! creates a grid of the same size that can be used in BFS algorithms for tracking visited

-22//! location or for tracking cost in Djikstra.
+22//! locations or for tracking cost in Dijkstra.

 23//!